nekitdev/gd.py/docs/synchronization.rst

     test().run() -> 13

 This method is created by gd.py.
-Only CPython is supported.
 Every time it is called, a new event loop is created, and a coroutine is being run in it.
 This method does not change event loop in a thread, though.